elliehoward/Self-Guided-Exploration-Tutorial/README.md

 # SASS & SCSS:
-##An Introductory Tutorial into Syntactically Awesome Style Sheets and Sassy Cascading Style Sheets
+##An introduction to Syntactically Awesome Style Sheets and Sassy Cascading Style Sheets

 ###Introduction: